OnBoard Meetings

 OnBoard tasked us with enhancing board members’ user journey with Approvals and Actions.
 We aimed to make them functional, informative, and intuitive.
 The project involved evaluating the existing design of OnBoard’s Actions and Approvals features and proposing redesigns to improve the end-user experience.

-03. SOLUTION
+03. OUTCOME

 Actions Page